wp-cli/entity-command/README.md

 **EXAMPLES**

     $ wp site empty
-    Are you sure you want to empty the site at http://www.example.com of all posts, comments, and terms? [y/n] y
+    Are you sure you want to empty the site at http://www.example.com of all posts, links, comments, and terms? [y/n] y
     Success: The site at 'http://www.example.com' was emptied.